Published On: May 23 2013 01:55:17 PM EDTUpdated On: May 27 2014 02:00:00 AM EDT

 1939: Singer-songwriter Don Williams, whose 17 No. 1 country music hits include "Tulsa Time," "Lord, I Hope This Day Is Good" and "I Believe In You," is born in Floydada, Texas.

-1936: Actor Louis Gossett Jr., best known for his award-winning roles in the 1982 film "An Officer and a Gentleman" and the 1977 television miniseries "Roots," is born in Brooklyn, N.Y.
+1936: Actor Louis Gossett Jr., best known for his award-winning roles in the 1982 film "An Officer and a Gentleman" and the 1977 television miniseries "Roots," is born in Brooklyn, New York.
 In an acting career that has spanned more than five decades, he has also appeared in movies such as "Jaws 3-D," "Enemy Mine" and "Iron Eagle."

-1935: Actress Lee Meriwether, the 1955 Miss America winner best known for her TV roles in "Barnaby Jones" and "All My Children," is born in Los Angeles, Calif.
+1935: Actress Lee Meriwether, the 1955 Miss America winner best known for her TV roles in "Barnaby Jones" and "All My Children," is born in Los Angeles, California.
 She's also known for her portrayal of Catwoman in the 1966 "Batman" movie.

 1933: The Walt Disney Company releases the cartoon "Three Little Pigs," with its hit song "Who's Afraid of the Big Bad Wolf?"
 The animated short won the 1934 Academy Award for Best Short Subject: Cartoons.